Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System quality

 In addition to the overall system, the system components were also evaluated.
-Inconsistencies in ontologies can be detected using ontological reasoners, which check whether there are contradictions in class hierarchies or class instances \cite{ye_situation_2011}.
-Reasoners such as HermiT and Pellet were used in many of the systems to evaluate the structural consistency of ontologies \cite{ali_type-2_2018,chatterjee_automatic_2021,el-sappagh_mobile_2019,elhadj_do-care_2021,esposito_smart_2018,hooda_semantic_2020,hristoskova_ontology-driven_2014,khozouie_ontological_2018,titi_ontology-based_2019,vadillo_enhancement_2013,zafeiropoulos_evaluating_2024}.
-Additionally, some systems used ontology evaluation frameworks such as OntOlogy Pitfall Scanner!
+Inconsistencies in ontologies can be detected using ontology reasoners, which check whether there are contradictions in class hierarchies or class instances \cite{ye_situation_2011}.
+Reasoners were used in 11 of the systems to evaluate the structural consistency of ontologies.
+Eight systems used Pellet \cite{ali_type-2_2018,elhadj_do-care_2021,esposito_smart_2018,hooda_semantic_2020,hristoskova_ontology-driven_2014,khozouie_ontological_2018,titi_ontology-based_2019,vadillo_enhancement_2013,zafeiropoulos_evaluating_2024}, one system used HermiT \cite{chatterjee_automatic_2021}, and one system reported using both Pellet and HermiT \cite{el-sappagh_mobile_2019}.
+Additionally, three systems used ontology evaluation frameworks, namely OntOlogy Pitfall Scanner!
 (OOPS!) \cite{poveda-villalon_oops_2014}, which was used by El-Sappagh et al. \cite{el-sappagh_mobile_2019} and Zafeiropoulos et al. \cite{zafeiropoulos_evaluating_2024}, and OQuaRE \cite{duque-ramos_oquare_2011}, which was used by Rhayem et al. \cite{rhayem_semantic-enabled_2021}.
-Some systems also evaluated the effect of different components within the same system through ablation studies.
-For example, Ali et al. \cite{ali_intelligent_2021} tested the performance of their BiLSTM model for classifying healthcare data while using an ontology and without using an ontology.
+Two systems also evaluated the effect of different components within the same system through ablation studies.
+Ali et al. \cite{ali_intelligent_2021} tested the performance of their BiLSTM model for classifying healthcare data while using an ontology and without using an ontology.
 The results showed an increase in the accuracy of the model when combined with an ontology.
 Similarly, Ali et al. \cite{ali_smart_2020} compared the performance of their proposed ensemble deep learning model with and without feature selection.
-Additionally, systems that implemented ML used well-known metrics such as accuracy, precision, recall, F-score, and mean square error to evaluate the ML models.
+Finally, 13 systems, mainly those that implement ML, used well-known metrics such as accuracy, precision, recall, F-score, and mean square error \cite{ali_intelligent_2021,ali_smart_2020,ali_type-2_2018,alti_agent-based_2021,garcia-moreno_systematic_2023,garcia-valverde_heart_2014,hussain_big-ecg_2021,ivascu_activity-aware_2021,kim_ontology_2014,mavropoulos_smart_2021,rhayem_semantic-enabled_2021,yu_improving_2022,zafeiropoulos_evaluating_2024,zeshan_iot-enabled_2023}.